Skip to Main Content

 • Applicants no longer employed.
 The applicants would only be in receipt of income from the holiday let business and rental income from the farmers.

-The application process: Before we approached a lender, we helped the couple put together a business plan.
+Before we approached a lender, we helped the couple put together a business plan.
 The plan included details of the estate agent who would be assisting the couple in sourcing tenants and the projected rental income of £89,635 per year (minimum).

 We sat down with a business development manager from one of the high street lenders and discussed the case.
-Happy with the couple’s savings, business plan and report from the local estate agents an offer was made within one month.
+Happy with the couple’s savings, business plan, and report from the local estate agents, an offer was made within one month.

 Property Details